 They are looking for a reaction from you so they can have an excuse to keep hating on you.

 You could even say, ”I’m sorry if I offended or hurt you in any way,” which shows them how much your intentions aren’t malicious towards them and how it hurts you when there is a lack of understanding and how you’ve been misunderstood.

 But it doesn’t always work out well because sometimes they’ll still hate on you despite your efforts to understand them better.

-Because their resentment towards you is how they feel about themselves, and there is hardly anything you can do to change how they feel about themselves, except for showing how much love and compassion you have towards them.
+Because their resentment towards you is how they feel about themselves, and there is hardly anything you can do to change how they feel about themselves except to show how much love and compassion you have towards them.

 4. Don’t Respond to Their Hate With More Hate

 Sometimes, when we are dealing with someone who resents us, our initial reaction might be that of anger or hate because these emotions make it easier for us not to take the other person’s words and actions personally.

 Isn’t it better to be the bigger person by being understanding instead of being reactive?

 When we respond with anger or hate, how is that any different from how we are being responded to?